Undergraduate Course Catalog 2010-2011

 English Program of Study

-For the English major at UNH Manchester, students must complete a minimum of 40 credits in major coursework.
+For the English major at UNH Manchester, students must complete a minimum of 128 credits and satisfy the University’s Discovery Program and foreign language requirements and a minimum of 40 credits in major coursework.
 Introduction to Critical Analysis (ENGL 419) must be completed with a grade of C or better.
 Except for ENGL 419, all courses must be completed with a grade of C- or above in order to count toward the English major.
-Major requirements include ENGL 419, two 500-level courses, and seven courses numbered 600 or above with an overall G.P.A. in the major of 2.0 or better.
+Major requirements include ENGL 419, two 500-level courses, and six courses numbered 600 or above with an overall grade-point average in the major of 2.0 or better.
+The capstone will be Senior Seminar, ENGL 787.
 In selecting these courses, students must meet the following distribution requirements:

 - ENGL 419, Introduction to Critical Analysis, or ENGL 529, Writing About Literature